vidrouter/vidrouter-node/README.md

-# vidrouter-node
+# VidRouter

-Official JavaScript / TypeScript library for the VidRouter API, the unified API for AI video generation.
+The official JavaScript library for VidRouter, the unified API for AI video generation.
+Works in Node.js, the browser, and other modern JS runtimes.

 ## Installation